Apres Ski Fun

-Holiday Events at Palisades Tahoe
+Top Things to Do at Palisades Tahoe

-Formerly Squaw Valley, Palisades Tahoe is located at 1960 Squaw Valley Rd. in-between Tahoe City and Truckee.
+Formerly Squaw Valley, Palisades Tahoe is located at 1960 Squaw Valley Rd. in between Tahoe City and Truckee.

 Thanksgiving at Palisades Tahoe

-For the 2022-2023 Ski Season, Palisades Tahoe opens on November 22, 2022.
+For the 2022-2023 Ski Season, Palisades Tahoe opens on November 22, 2023.

 Snow Tubing

-Snowshoe Tour and Dinner
+Guided Snowshoe Tour Under the Stars and Dinner

 Disco Tubing at Palisades Tahoe